bitsbymax/Notes/Angular.md

 > An _`Observable`_ is the main tool provided by the _`RxJS`_ library whose _`Angular`_ uses extensively.
 As with a regular JavaScript Promise, the goal of an Observable is to handle asynchronous events.
 >
 > The key difference between an _`Observable`_ and a _`Promise`_ is that Observables are lazy.
-You can declare how your data should be handled once received, but you will then need to explicitly subscribe to trigger the asynchronous call.
+You can declare how your data should be handled once received, but you will then need to explicitly _`subscribe`_ to trigger the asynchronous call.
 In other words, making the call and handling the results are separated operations.
-Whereas with a Promise, when you call the then function, you are actually doing both operations at once.
+Whereas with a _`Promise`_, when you call the _`then`_ function, you are actually doing both operations at once.
 It triggers the call and handles the result.

 ---